WHO ARE GLASS'S?

 Your Competitors Have Offered Different Values

 No one puts as much effort as Glass's into getting the data right.
-We do not just repackage numbers grabbed off the Internet; we have Editors on the road every day, talking to the Motor Trade and spotting the market trends ahead of the competition.
+We don't just grab numbers off the Internet; we have Editors on the road every day, talking to the Motor Trade and spotting the market trends ahead of the competition.
 Glass’s exercises all reasonable care and skill in providing you with your Valuation, using information obtained in good faith from sources unconnected to Glass’s.

 It is your decision who you trust; however, keep in mind that Glass's has developed tailored solutions for the Automotive Industry for over 80 years.